top of page

 And Check Out these Chamber Member Pages with even more info!

-Features a guide to the Sequoia National Forest (caution, some of the info in the print version is outdated.)
+Features a comprehensive visitors guide to the Sequoia National Forest (caution, some of the info in the print version is outdated.)

-Explore!
-The interactive map is just a part of a range of mapping apps, print, and other wayfinding resources available through USFS.
-See HERE!
+See HERE for a range of mapping apps, print, and other wayfinding resources available through USFS!

 Outdoor recreation guide that includes detailed trail descriptions and information on mountain biking, rafting, snow play, and more.